-To serve special populations, local charity groups must focus on efficiency and innovation
+To serve special populations, including the homebound, local charity groups must focus on efficiency and innovation

 By Emma Cosgrove